ihansen2020/ihansen2020.github.io/index.md

 > Dangerous and powerful.
 And we feel it even if we don't know what it is.
 > These times are not necessarily good, and not necessarily bad.
 > In fact, what they are depends on what we are.
-From I shall wear midnight
+From the book *I shall wear midnight*